 In Part One, we saw that our character is who we are in God's estimation, since only He truly knows us.
 Our reputation, on the other hand, is what other people ...

 A Bible study into the meaning of the Ninth Commandment: You shall not bear false witness against your neighbor.

 Our society is becoming increasingly violent.
-John Ritenbaugh shows how the sixth commandment covers crime, capital punishment, murder, hatred, revenge and war.
+The sixth of the Ten Commandments covers crime, capital punishment, murder, hatred, revenge and war.